theModernSurrealist/vmpc-fltk/docs/install.rst

 #. **Demo recovery data:** Demo beats that are never modified by VMPC2000XL
 #. **Documents:**
-    * Everything you create: :code:`VMPC2000XL/Volumes/MPC2000XL`
+    * Everything you create: :file:`VMPC2000XL/Volumes/MPC2000XL`
-    * Direct-to-disk recordings: :code:`VMPC2000XL/Recordings`
+    * Direct-to-disk recordings: :file:`VMPC2000XL/Recordings`
-    * Log file: :code:`VMPC2000XL/vmpc.log`
+    * Log file: :file:`VMPC2000XL/vmpc.log`
 #. **Configuration files:**
-    * Keyboard mapping: :code:`config/keys.txt`
+    * Keyboard mapping: :file:`config/keys.txt`
-    * NVRAM data (main screen user defaults): :code:`config/nvram.vmp`
+    * NVRAM data (main screen user defaults): :file:`config/nvram.vmp`
-    * VMPC2000XL-specific: :code:`config/vmpc-specific.ini`
+    * VMPC2000XL-specific: :file:`config/vmpc-specific.ini`
-    * Audio/MIDI configuration and auto-save data: :code:`VMPC2000XL.settings`
+    * Audio/MIDI configuration and auto-save data: :file:`VMPC2000XL.settings`

 On MacOS and Windows, demo data is bundled into the installer, which places it in a safe location from which it can always be restored.
-When you start VMPC2000XL, a check is performed to see if a :code:`DEMOS` directory exists in your user data directory.
-If not, a fresh copy of the original demo data will be placed in :code:`VMPC2000XL/Volumes/MPC2000XL/DEMOS`.
+When you start VMPC2000XL, a check is performed to see if a :file:`DEMOS` directory exists in your user data directory.
+If not, a fresh copy of the original demo data will be placed in :file:`VMPC2000XL/Volumes/MPC2000XL/DEMOS`.

 Resources that are absolutely required by the application, such as background images and the metronome click PCM WAV data, are bundled into the executables and plugins, making them fully portable and self-contained.
 Hence you will not find such files anywhere in your filesystem.